IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 The first page of the wizard lists the available [Application Templates](#application-templates) in the selected repository (by default this will be Intent Architect's website [https://intentarchitect.com/](https://intentarchitect.com/) but could be a local directory or network location.
 [Learn how to change your default repositories here](xref:user-interface.how-to-change-user-settings)).

-Here you can search and choose which application template you want and directly configure key settings like the Application's name, location and [solution](#solutions) name.
+Here you can search and choose which application template you want and directly configure key settings like the Application's name, location and the [solution](#solutions)'s name.

 > [!NOTE]
 > It is possible to create an empty application by clicking on the `CREATE EMPTY` button instead of `NEXT`.
 This would create a new application without any Modules or metadata installed.